Queen's Own Warwickshire and Worcestershire Yeomanry: Formation

 Shortly after formation, Queen Elizabeth II agreed to be the Honorary Colonel of the regiment (inherited by the Queen's Worcestershire Hussars), thereby becoming the only regiment in the army to have that singular honour.

-Until 1962 the regiment was equipped with Comet cruiser tanks under the 9th Armoured Brigade, but then converted to an armoured car regiment, and then 1966 converted to a light reconnaissance regiment equipped with Dingo scout cars.
+Until 1962, the regiment was equipped with Comet cruiser tanks under the 9th Armoured Brigade, but then converted to an armoured car regiment.
+In 1966, it converted to a light reconnaissance regiment equipped with Dingo scout cars.

 Royal Armoured Corps

 In 1967, the TA was again massively reduced as a result of the 1966 Defence White Paper.
 As a result of this reduction, the regiment was disbanded and concurrently reconstituted as an infantry unit in TAVR III (Home Defence) as the Queen's Own Warwickshire and Worcestershire Yeomanry (Territorials).
-The new regiment was now reduced to three squadrons, though significantly reduced in size..
+The new regiment was now reduced to three squadrons, though significantly reduced in size.

 After its reduction, the regiment's structure became: